Inventory Batch

 What about small real-time inventory updates?

-For real-time or near-real-time updates, we recommend using Delta Inventory updates, which are ideal for handling incremental changes to inventory levels instead of full data updates.
+For real-time or near-real-time updates, we recommend using Delta Inventory updates, which are ideal for handling incremental changes to levels instead of full data updates.

 Visibility of successful Batch processing

-The current best tool for visibility is to use the Inventory Domain Events to understand the success and failures of Inventory updates sent via the Inventory Batch.
+The current best tool for visibility is to use the Inventory Domain Events to understand the success and failures of updates sent via the Batch.
 This provides visibility into the individual items included in the Batches.

 Reference Inventory Module & Inventory Batch